Kamaukaguru/Phase2-project-Grp6/README.md

 # 1.3 Objectives
+# 1.3.1 Main objective

-Main objective-  Build and evaluate models using various combinations of the available house features in King County.
+ Build and evaluate models using various combinations of the available house features in King County.

-# 1.4 Specific objectives:
+# 1.3.2 Specific objectives

-Evaluate how the number of floors impact the price of a house in King County.
+1. Evaluate how the number of floors impact the price of a house in King County.
-Determine how the number of bedrooms impact the price of a house in King County.
+2. Determine how the number of bedrooms impact the price of a house in King County.
-Examine the impact the number of bathrooms has on the price of a house in King County.
+3. Examine the impact the number of bathrooms has on the price of a house in King County.
-Assess the impact of renovations on the price of a house in King County.
+4. Assess the impact of renovations on the price of a house in King County.
-Determine how the square footage of living space of a house impacts house price in King County.
+5. Determine how the square footage of living space of a house impacts house price in King County.
-Evaluate which combinations of the available features in the dataset are the most impactful features for predicting sale price.
+6. Evaluate which combinations of the available features in the dataset are the most impactful features for predicting sale price.

 # 2.0 Data Understanding.
 The dataset provided is ("kc_house_data.csv").The timefarme of the data is 2014 to 2015.It had 21,597 rows and 21 columns.Our dataset contained numerical and categorical variables.Each row consists of an individual house, indexed by a unique house id.